-- The highly anticipated megaresort Resorts World will open in June on the Strip, offering world-class entertainment and dining options with 350,000 square feet of event space, including 50 multifunctional, state-of-the-art meeting rooms, five banquet halls and a rooftop terrace.
+- The highly anticipated megaresort Resorts World opened on June 24th, located on the Strip and offers world-class entertainment and dining options with 350,000 square feet of event space, including 50 multifunctional, state-of-the-art meeting rooms, five banquet halls and a rooftop terrace.

 Vegas Sets the Standard

 With more than 14 million square feet of possible event space, approximately 150,000 rooms available (and 10,000 more by 2022), Las Vegas offers the best group value proposition in the world.
 The destination offers world-class resorts and meeting venues, with most hotels located within 15 minutes of McCarran International Airport; options for every culinary taste; and, of course, 320 days of sunshine per year.
 Las Vegas continues to set the standard for this new era of meetings with cutting-edge options for events of all sizes.

 This post was written in partnership with BizBash